The Ubuntu dash and scopes architecture

 One of Unity‘s main features is the Dash.
 The Dash allows the user to quickly search for information both locally (installed applications, recent files, bookmarks, etc) and remotely (Twitter, Google Drive, etc).

-- Master scope
+- Standalone scope

 Got a question?
 Ask!